rmsrosa/booksjl-franklin-template/pages/literated/literatejl.md

 ## Load file

-Keep in mind that Literate renders this from the root dir:
+Keep in mind that Literate renders this from the root dir, which is different from the way Weave handles it:

 ````julia
 pwd()